Sell Your Gold Chain

 Frequently Asked Questions

 Yes, absolutely.
 Gold buyers purchase chains for their material value (weight and purity), so it makes no difference if the chain is broken, tangled, or damaged.
+The gold will be melted down and refined, so cosmetic condition is completely irrelevant.
+A broken 9ct chain weighing 20 grams is worth exactly the same as an intact one of the same weight and carat.

 Look for a hallmark on the clasp or a link near the end.
 Common UK hallmarks are 375 (9ct), 585 (14ct), 750 (18ct), or 916 (22ct).
 If it says 'GP', 'GF', or 'Rolled', it is likely plated and has little scrap value.
+You can also try a magnet test — solid gold is not magnetic.
+If in doubt, a reputable dealer will test the metal free of charge.

 We have verified buyers ready to purchase your Gold Chains today.

-Find a Buyer NowTrusted Buyers for Gold Chains
+ViewTrusted Buyers for Gold Chains

 Connect with verified gold dealers who specialize in buying Gold Chains.
 Get multiple quotes to ensure the best price.